yohei-yoshihara/learn-vulkan/guide/src/rendering/dynamic_rendering.md

 }
 ```

-Create an Rendering Attachment Info using the acquired image as the color target.
+Create a Rendering Attachment Info using the acquired image as the color target.
 We use a red clear color, make sure the Load Op clears the image, and Store Op stores the results (currently just the cleared image).
 Set up a Rendering Info object with the color attachment and the entire image as the render area.
 Finally, execute the render:

 ```cpp
 void App::render(vk::CommandBuffer const command_buffer) {